Definitions of terms in investor content from Sappi, the world’s largest manufacturer of dissolving pulp and a leader in paper and adjacent markets.

 net asset value per share - Net assets divided by the number of shares in issue at balance sheet date.

 net cash (utilised) generated - Cash flows from operating activities less cash flows from investing activities.

-net debt - Current and non–current interest-bearing borrowings, and bank overdraft (net of cash, cash equivalents and short-term deposits).
+net debt - Current and non-current interest-bearing borrowings and lease liabilities, and bank overdraft (net of cash, cash equivalents and short-term deposits).

 net debt to total capitalisation - Net debt divided by capital employed.

 net operating assets - Total assets (excluding deferred taxation and cash and cash equivalents) less current liabilities (excluding interest-bearing borrowings, lease liabilities and overdraft).